IMI-ConcePTION/Level-1-checks/README.md

 1. Go to the GitHub page of Level 1 check
 2. Click the green button **Code** on the top of the GitHub page, download the ZIP folder using the **Download ZIP** button and extract the contents.
 Remember where you stored the extracted ZIP folder on your computer, you will use it later.
 3. Create a main folder with the name of your project (`Project_name`).
-We suggest to use a clear and short name, only using lower-case letters.
+We suggest to use a clear and short name, with no spaces in between example ConcePTION, Pfizer etc.
 4. Create the folder `Data characterisation` inside the main folder `Project_name`.
 5. Copy the folder `Level_1_checks_to_be_deployed_v5.2` from the extracted folder zip file that we downloaded in step 1 inside the new folder `Data characterisation`.
 6. Create a folder named `CDMInstances` inside the main folder `Project_name`, which will be used to store the .csv files representing the CDM tables.